NickCH-K/CVRoller/LayoutInstructions.md

 	* Phone: `phone`, or you can get more specific and specify `mobile`, `fixed`, and/or `fax`.
 	* Website: `homepage` or `website`.
 This can be the URL itself, or you can use Markdown link syntax (which may be handy for your HTML CV) and CVRoller will fish the URL out for you.
 	* Address: `address`.
 If you want to use multiple address fields (which some moderncv templates handle differently) you can specify `address1`, `address2`, and (optional) `address3`.
 	* Social media: `linkedin`, `twitter`, `github`.
-These can be entered as handles alone, as URLs to your profile, or Markdown link syntax for links to your profile.
+These can be entered as handles alone, as URLs to your profile, or Markdown link syntax for links to your profile. moderncv does not suppot other social media tags.
 	* Profile picture: `photo`, `picture`, `profile`, or `image`.
 This can be just the filename (with path, if it's not in the working directory), or can be Markdown image syntax.
 	* Everything else will be rendered as part of the `\extrainfo` moderncv entry, separated by commas.
 * If you want to write LaTeX code directly into your layout options or CV data (such as in a `sectionframe` section option), you must properly escape characters.
 Most pressing, make sure you use `\\` instead of `\`, and `{{` and `}}` instead of `{` and `}`.